hdixit21/Sentiment-Analysis-Opinion-Mining/README.md

 ### Format of dataset
 Total No. of Reviews: 200
 Each line in the document is a single review
 At the end of each review, it list all the features present in that particular review with its orientation separated by single ‘~’.
-We are dealing with two types of orientation:
+Dealing with two types of orientation -
 Positive (1)
 Negative (-1)
 Ex: “Sentence1##The steak was good but the service was not good. ##Steak:1~ service: -1”